ハラスメント推進対策室

 • ● Forces a person to perform research that compels them to work very late hours and on days off.

-Harassment based on pregnancy, childbirth, childcare leave, and family care leave
+Harassment related to pregnancy, fertility treatment, childbirth, childcare leave, family care leave, etc

 (1) Examples of harassment related to use of the leave systems, etc.